 So there it is Piano Studio Etiquette 101 Get it?
 Got it?….Good

-I’ll bet a lot of piano-parents are sitting in mouth-gaping amazement.
+I’ll bet a lot of piano parents are sitting in mouth-gaping amazement.
 I know what you’re thinking.
 Do people really do this stuff?
+Do they really need piano studio etiquette 101?
 (Hopefully, that’s what you’re thinking if not maybe it’s time to repeat the course).
 Yes, Mam/Sir, they do!

 Thankfully 99% of my families are awesome!
 They treat me with respect and honor.
 I treat them the same way and that’s the way it should be!

 If you like this post please share it.

 Check out my new book just for piano teachers.